software-students-spring2024/0-git-workflow-practice-jinqiaocheng163/README.md

 The second is that I should read more books from sucessful software engineers so I can absorb the experience from them and grow quicker to become a qualified software engineer.

+I found that the fourth one is that I should develop my technical skills including sql and other programming tools like HTML and more.